ME495-Navigation/slam-project-nahder/nusim/README.md

 - `reset`: Restores the initial simulation state

 # Launching
-- To get started, run the command: `ros2 launch nusim nusim.launch.xml`.
+- To get started, run the command `ros2 launch nusim nusim.launch.xml`.
 This:
   - opens `rviz2` with the appropriate configuration file `red_config.rviz`
   - initializes the world environment with properties defined in `basic_world.yaml`
   - sets the robot prpoerties defined in `diff_params.yaml`